How To Install A Light Dimmer Switch

 Checking the lamp’s specification sheet or the dimmer’s compatibility sheet is the best way to ensure the dimmer switch and type of light bulb is compatible.
 Follow this DIY guide to installing the dimmer switch.

-Can I Install a Light Dimmer on Any Light Fixture?
+Can I Install a Light Dimmer Switch on Any Light Fixture?

 Dimmer switches can be installed with most light fixtures, even those that use halogen and incandescent lamps.
 However, dimmer switches won’t work on fluorescent fixtures.
 A special kind of low-voltage dimmer is necessary for low-voltage lighting.
 This is because line-voltage dimmers don’t work with low-voltage fixtures.
 LED fixtures may also require a special dimmer, though they often work with standard dimmers.